tc-seiko/tc-seiko.github.io/notes/data-structures-and-algorithms.md

 #### Dijkstra's Algorithm

-This is one way of solving the "shorted path problem" when you have a weighted graph.
+This is one way of solving the "shortest path problem" when you have a weighted graph.
 Think, how to hack together the cheapest flights from a starting point (like, Atlanta) by flying through different airports.

 ## Algorithms